 Apply for a trial license file, then download the license file.

-If the running EMQX Enterprise cluster needs to update the license file, you can use the
+Alternatively, if the running EMQX Enterprise cluster needs to update the license file, you can use the

 emqx_ctl license reload [path of the license file]command to directly update the license file without restarting any nodes.
 It should be noted that the certificate loaded by the

 emqx_ctl license reloadcommand will be applied to the whole EMQX cluster, and it will be saved in EMQX's data directory under the

 data/licenses/emqx.lic) in each node.
 Even if the broker is restarted, this new license file will be loaded and applied.